“The next Buddha is community”

 What are we doing when we take up meditation?

-My view on this has changed a lot since those early days.
-The world faces a lot of problems.
+My view on this has changed since those early days.
+The world faces many problems.
 I think intentional practice, and this includes meditation, is one of the solutions.
 I’d argue that despite its highly passive optics, meditation is actually a kind of activism, one that, right now, is sweeping the culture.
 If you’re reading this, you are part of that movement, a movement of sanity and empowerment and increased mental health transparency.
 It is also a movement of caring for others.

 That meditation is something we do for each other as well as ourselves is obvious to anyone who’s put in the time.
 These practices change our internal conditions so we can better address our external conditions.
 Ask my wife who the prime beneficiary of my meditation practice is.
 Sitting helps both of us show up to our work and our marriage; it’s like an infusion of clarity and understanding into our otherwise crazy days.